Bnei Akiva

 Donation box of the Merkas Yeshivot Bnei Akiva B'Israel, 1960-70s, Tel Aviv, in the collection of the Jewish Museum of Switzerland.

 Bnei Akiva (בְּנֵי עֲקִיבָא, /bneɪnbspəkivə/, "Children of Akiva") is the largest religious Zionist youth movement in the world, with over 125,000 members in 42 countries.
 It was first established in Mandatory Palestine in 1929, advocating the values of Torah and labor.

 Bnei Akiva in Israel is the central youth movement of the religious Zionist public in Israel and the third-largest youth movement in Israel.
-The movement's Secretary-General in Israel is Yigal Klein.
+As of 2026, the movement's Secretary-General in Israel is Yigal Klein, replacing Yair Shagal.

 History

 Bnei Akiva was established on Lag BaOmer 1929 as the youth wing of the Mizrachi movement.
 Concurrent with the establishment of the movement in pre-independence Israel, organizations of religious youth operated in the Diaspora.
 In 1958, the Israeli and Diaspora groups merged to form the modern World Bnei Akiva, which operates both in and out of Israel for Diaspora youth, along with Bnei Akiva Israel, which operates in Israel for Israeli youth.